 Student service fees have not been directly used for the machine since the year it was established, Kaminiski said.
 The amount of tuition that goes toward the Women’s Center budget pays the workers who upkeep the machine.

-Kaminiski emphasized that student Equity in Mental Health funding was used to replace inoperable parts of the machine and pay for a new machine wrap last year.
+Particularly, student Equity in Mental Health funding was used to replace inoperable parts of the machine and pay for a new machine wrap last year, according to Kaminski.

-Evers said a continuous issue for the machine is getting the correct supplies and funding to restock the machine’s most popular items.
+Evers said a continuous issue for the machine is getting the correct supplies and funding to restock its most popular items.

 “It’s kind of sad because Plan B and pregnancy tests are always empty, but the condoms are always full.
 Like I have maybe restocked condoms once and Plan B [I’m] constantly restocking,” Evers said.